30040482/Nostalgia-on-ChromeOS/README.md

     minecraft-launcher

-From here you'll encounter a bunch of keyring requests.
-You can skip over them by minimizing the window.
+From here you'll encounter a keyring request.
+You can skip over it by minimizing the window.

-Login using your Microsoft account and brace for more keyring requests.
+Login using your Microsoft account and brace for another keyring requests.

 Enjoy Minecraft on ChromeOS